w3security/cli/help/cli-commands/test.md

 ## Options for Maven projects

-For more information about Maven CLI options see [Snyk for Java and Kotlin](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-java-gradle-maven)
+For more information about Maven CLI options see [w3security for Java and Kotlin](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-java-gradle-maven)

 ### `--maven-aggregate-project`

 Use `--maven-aggregate-project` instead of `--all-projects` when scanning Maven aggregate projects, that is, ones that use modules and inheritance.

-When scanning these types of projects, Snyk performs a compile to ensure all modules are resolvable by the Maven reactor.
+When scanning these types of projects, w3security performs a compile to ensure all modules are resolvable by the Maven reactor.

 Be sure to run the scan in the same directory as the root pom.xml file.

-Snyk reports test results per pom.xml file.
+w3security reports test results per pom.xml file.

 ### `--scan-all-unmanaged`